Key takeaways

 “These tools can be very easy for requesting money or making purchases, but they don’t provide young people visibility into all of their balances and spending, or help them put money aside for future spending,” Millar said.

 By using a bank account, young people today can still get that big-picture financial view of their deposits, savings, and spending.
-Their bank may offer a virtual assistant, such as Fargo, to help them understand their finances even more.
+Their bank may offer a virtual assistant, such as Fargo1, to help them understand their finances even more.

 Tip: Their new account may also give them access to rewards or loyalty programs with discounts or cash back on qualifying purchases or from their favorite retailers.